Air India Flight 182: Bombings

 On 22 June 1985, at 13:30 UTC (6:30 a.m.
 PDT) a man calling himself "Manjit Singh" (checked in as M. Singh) called to confirm his reservations on Air India Flight 181/182.
 He was told he was still wait-listed, and was offered alternative arrangements, which he declined.
-At 15:50 UTC (8:50 a.m.), M. Singh checked into a busy line of 30 people for the CP flight from Vancouver to Toronto, which was scheduled to leave at 9:18 a.m.
-He asked agent Jeannie Adams to check his dark brown, hard-sided Samsonite suitcase, and have it transferred to Air India Flight 181 and then to Flight 182 to India.
-The agent initially refused his request to inter-line the baggage since his seat from Toronto to Montreal and from Montreal to Bombay was unconfirmed.
+At 15:50 UTC (8:50 a.m.), M. Singh checked into a busy line of 30 people for Canadian Pacific Air Lines (CP Air) Flight 60 from Vancouver to Toronto, which was scheduled to leave at 9:18 a.m.
+He asked agent Jeanne Bakermans to check his dark brown, hard-sided Samsonite suitcase, and have it transferred to Air India Flight 181 and then to Flight 182 to India.
+Bakermans initially refused his request to inter-line the baggage since his seat from Toronto to Montreal and from Montreal to Bombay was unconfirmed.
 He insisted, but the agent again rebuffed him, telling him, "Your ticket doesn't read that you're confirmed" and "we're not supposed to check your baggage through."
 The man said, "Wait, I'll get my brother for you."
 As he started to walk away, she relented and agreed to accept the bag, but told him he would have to check in again with Air India in Toronto.
-After the mass murders, Adams would realise this deception got the bag on its way to Flight 182.
+After the mass murders, Bakermans would realize this deception got the bag on its way to Air India Flight 182.
 The anxious man was never identified.
-At 16:18 UTC (9:18 a.m.), Canadian Pacific Air Lines Flight 60 to Toronto Pearson International Airport departed without Singh.
+A few minutes later, Bakermans also accepted the check in of a passenger with the ticketed name L. Singh (later thought to possibly be the fake M. Singh's fake brother) for CP Air Flight 003 to Tokyo, with a confirmed connection there to Air India Flight 301 to New Delhi; L. Singh's suitcase contained ‘a second bomb, with which the terrorists intended to destroy Air India Flight 301 while mid-air to New Delhi, simultaneously with the mid-air destruction of Air India Flight 182, but instead killed two baggage handlers in Japan as it was being transferred to Narita International Airport.
+At 16:18 UTC (9:18 a.m.), CP Air Flight 60 departed Vancouver without M. Singh having boarded.